debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

 (There were other issues unrelated to this particular mechanism.)

 Where users probably get bad reputation is from poorly configured systems that have ridiculous errors like leaving bad permissions on a file.
-Another good criticism is bulky privileged APIs expoed to unprivileged processes.
+Another good criticism is bulky privileged APIs exposed to unprivileged processes.
 Such is the case of recent `sudo` vulnerability.

 This project mitigates these issues by: